 To quote my mother, “The world is going to hell in a handbasket.”
-And if the events of this last year are any indication, Mom may be right.
+And if current events are any indication, Mom may be right.

 On August 12, 2017, a young man used his car as a weapon, killing Heather Heyer and injuring 19 others who were protesting against the presence of Nazis and white supremacists in Charlottesville, Virginia.